 The fair value hierarchy requires the use of observable market inputs whenever such inputs exist.
 A financial instrument is classified to the lowest level of the hierarchy for which a significant input has been considered in measuring fair value.
 Warrants and derivative liability are classified as a level 2 financial instrument.
-As of the years ended December 31, 2022, and 2021, there were no level 3 financial instruments.
+As of the three months ended March 31, 2023, and the year ended December 31, 2022, there were no level 3 financial instruments.